BestReviews is reader-supported and may earn an affiliate commission. Details

-Stands out for its large capacity, as it can make up to 15 cups of popcorn at once – more than enough for a family or gathering.
+Stands out for its speed and capacity, as it can make up to 10 cups of popcorn in three minutes – more than enough for a family or gathering.
+Removeable parts are dishwasher safe for easier cleaning.

 This popcorn popper has a tendency to shoot out leftover kernels after a session, so you should keep a bowl or cloth near the chute.